Battle of Elephant Point: Aftermath

-Operation Dracula was a complete success, as Japanese forces had actually vacated Rangoon several days prior to the amphibious landing; 36th Indian Infantry Brigade was able to occupy the city without encountering any Japanese opposition.
+Operation Dracula was a complete success.
+As Japanese forces had actually vacated Rangoon several days prior to the amphibious landing; 36th Indian Infantry Brigade was able to occupy the city without encountering any Japanese opposition.
 On 3 May the composite battalion moved to Sadainghmut, and two days later, leaving one company behind, it was transferred to Rangoon where it conducted anti-looting operations and also searched for Japanese stragglers remaining in the city.
 It left the city on 16 May and travelled to India by ship, where it rejoined 44th Indian Airborne Division.
-It had been the division's first major airborne operation.
+The Battle of Elephant Point had been the division's first major airborne operation.
 The 2nd Air Commando Group's C-47s, which had transported the parachute battalion, returned to Kalaikunda and then moved to Comilla.
 The 317th Tactical Control Squadron spent the next two weeks supplying XV Corps who were engaged with Japanese forces northeast of Rangoon and returned to Kalaikunda on 19 May.
 The group's fighter squadrons provided air cover for Rangoon until 9 May when they too returned to home station.